Dealing with Supply Chain Challenges in 2023

 “Supply chain challenges are a common occurrence, but their impact can vary for each business.
 It is essential to focus on what aligns with your specific needs and leverage an automated process that enables strategic decision-making.”, – said Philip Hall, Cosnulting Director at Genie Technologies.
 “Streamline platform offers customization options in various areas, allowing businesses to tailor it to their unique business models and industry conditions.
 Consider what works best for you, how you can enhance predictability, and how Streamline can bring value to your operations.”

-Still relining on manual work in Excel for sales and operations planning (S&OP)?
+Still relying on manual work in Excel for planning?